String and dilaton equations for counting lattice points in the moduli space of curves: Examples

 In $\omega^{(0)}_4$ the sum over $\{i,j,k,l\}=\{0,1,2,3\}$ consists of 24 terms.

-The piecewise polynomials are a more compact way to express the $\omega^{(g)}_n$ .
+The quasi-polynomials are a more compact way to express the $\omega^g_n$.
 For example $N_{0,4}$ is the sum of five monomials whereas $\omega^{(0)}_4$ is the sum of 32 rational functions.
 It may be useful to express Eynard-Orantin invariants of other curves more compactly.